jnozzi/cocoadev.com/markdown/IndexTemplates.md

-General/XCode has brought many great features, but some features can get in the way.
+XCode has brought many great features, but some features can get in the way.
 If you want to speed up the time it takes for a new project to index, read the link below!! --zootbobbalu

 file:///Developer/Extras/Xcode%20Index%20Templates/Index%20Templates%20ReadMe.rtf